c19in/covid19indiaTests/README.md

 ### Generating daily data

 There are two possible pathways, starting either from JSON endpoints or from CSV endpoints.
 We should have two corresponding scripts, e.g., json2dailycsv and csv2dailycsv.
-These may involve multiple files, so one way to control source and destination locations is through environment variables, say DAILY_CSV_DIR, JSON_API_DIR, and CSV_API_DIR.
+These may involve multiple files, so one way to control source and destination locations is through environment variables, say `DAILY_CSV_DIR`, `JSON_API_DIR`, and `CSV_API_DIR`.

 We should also be able to convert to / from any project-specific CSV formats used.